gherking/gherking/README.md

 ### `process`

-Applies the given pre-processors to the given AST.
+Applies the given pre-compilers to the given AST.

 **Params:**

  * `{GherkinDocument} ast` - the AST needs to be processed
- * `{...DefaultConfig|Object} pre-processors` - the pre-processors needs to be applied to the given AST
+ * `{...DefaultConfig|Object} pre-compilers` - the pre-compilers needs to be applied to the given AST

 **Returns:** `{GherkinDocument}` the processed AST